 Since qualifying as a therapist in 2002, I have worked with a variety of issues such as difficulties in the couple relationship such as loss of intimacy, conflict, infidelity and polyamory, cultural diversity and difference, infertility, pregnancy and motherhood, sadness, loss and mourning, dilemmas conflicts and anxiety, sexual risk and diversity as well as self harm, self destructive behaviour and suicidal thoughts.
 The way I practise is informed by psychoanalytic theory, but I am also interested in existential thinking, especially in the sense of prioritising subjective experience over theory.
 My priority is to understand the issues that bring somebody to therapy and to begin from a position of respect for the client's past and present struggles as well as thoughtful engagement with the patterns that begin to emerge through the therapy work.
 I am UKCP registered and a member of the Relational School.

 Before training as a therapist, I studied for a Ph.D. in Social Anthropology at the University of Cambridge, which provided me with an in depth understanding of cultural issues and the importance of the social context.
-I have a number of publications in anthropology and psychotherapy in various journals, including two co-edited books.
-My third co-edited book 'The Mother in Psychoanalysis and beyond: Matricide and Maternal Subjectivity' (with Rosalind Mayo) will be published by Routledge in September 2016.
+I have a number of publications in anthropology and psychotherapy in various journals, including three co-edited books.
+My third co-edited book 'The Mother in Psychoanalysis and beyond: Matricide and Maternal Subjectivity' (with Rosalind Mayo) has been published by Routledge in September 2016.
 I am currently working on a collection of fictional short stories in adolescence and the consulting room, which will be published by Routledge in 2018.
 In 2018, I have also published my novel, Layers in Greek and in English.
-For more information about my background, you can have a look at my website: www. space-for-thinking.co.uk
+For more information about me, you can have a look at my website: www.space-for-thinking.co.uk